 Aerial renderings provide a view of the building or home from above.

-They’re often used in client presentations to provide a better understanding of how the proposed design fits with the existing landscape and neighboring buildings.
-This helps clients evaluate designs according to factors like how the final product impacts the skyline or whether it stands to obstruct the view.
+They’re often used in client presentations to provide a better understanding of how the proposed design fits with the existing landscape.
+An aerial rendering helps clients evaluate designs based on factors like how close they’ll be to their neighbor’s property line.

 How to Create a Complete Architectural Rendering